MovingBlocks/Logistics/jenkins/README.md

 ## More config

 * For backwards compatibility may want to attach the `master` (and `built-in` ?) label to the Jenkins controller until `main` is in use everywhere.
-Set under "Build Executor Status" link - Built-In Node - Configure (space separate multiple labels)
+Set under "Build Executor Status" link - Built-In Node - Configure (space separate multiple labels).
+Initial batch of renames have been done for DSL seed jobs since they're the main ones needing the controller.
 * There is a `content.terasology.io` (or whichever domain) defined for Jenkins as a secondary URL beyond the base jenkins subdomain.
 This is to help host certain other kinds of content from Jenkins like javadoc.
 Its ingress should spin up automatically as part of our setup, unsure if we need any other toggles or if this even has or will go out of date at some point.
   * Set **Resource Root URL** to https://content.terasology.io/ under Manage Jenkins / general to enable this within Jenkins
   * See See https://www.jenkins.io/doc/book/security/user-content/#resource-root-url for details